sarahquigley/milk-mustache/src/_posts/recipes/2016-04-29-everybody-loves-jalapeño-pineapple-cornbread.md

 {: .dropcap }
 It’s another Tuesday in our topsy turvy Brooklyn apartment and Mike asks me to make cornbread — or I should say more cornbread.
 Just the night before, we had polished off a batch, companion to a pot of use-up-the carrots-that-have-been-in-the-freezer-too-long lentil soup.
 Today, the scent lingers, haunting our kitchen (and thoughts) like a new romance.

+{% include image-group.html images="DSC_0131.jpg" entry=page image-popup=true %}
+{% include image-group.html images="DSC_0039.jpg DSC_0097.jpg" entry=page image-popup=true %}

 It’s Tuesday and, for a second day running, I’m weighing dry ingredients, whisking wet.
 Not content to make quite the same bread twice, I dial it up a notch with jalapeño peppers, pineapple and a dash of paprika.
 In no time, I’m flour-streaked, chilli-fingered, spattered in batter — but the bread’s in the oven and it smells damn good.

-{% include image-group.html images="DSC_0131.jpg" entry=page image-popup=true %}
-{% include image-group.html images="DSC_0039.jpg DSC_0097.jpg" entry=page image-popup=true %}

 It smells so good that it’s barely out the stove door before my housemates descend like bandits, bread and butter knives at the ready.
 With whisk and camera in hand, I fend them off for long enough to snap a few shots of the precious cornbread bullion.

-Speckled green with jalapeños, top decorated with jalapeño rings and a perfect golden brown, this is one of prettiest cornbreads that I’ve ever prepared — and it tastes amazing too: spicy and just a little sweet.
-It’s tender-crusted, crumbly and moist — a veritable riot in the mouth (best riot of your life).

 {% include image-group.html images="DSC_0149.jpg" entry=page image-popup=true %}